Haemophilia B

 • 25 per cent chance of the child being an affected boy.

 If a man with Haemophilia B has children, all of his daughters will be carriers but his sons will not have the condition nor carry the gene mutation to pass it on to his children.
+Carrier females may have mildly low levels and mild bleeding problems, such as heavy periods, but these are not usually severe enough to need regular treatment.
+We do not usually test the genetics of a female patient until they are old enough to decide for themselves which is generally in their teens.

-What are the signs and symptoms of Haemophilia B?
+Signs and symptoms of Haemophilia B

 The age at which symptoms appear varies, depending on the amount of Factor IX in the blood and how well it is working.
 Children with little or no Factor IX may start to show symptoms soon after birth, whereas those with some functioning Factor IX may not show symptoms until later, often following surgery or injury.

-Bleeding is the best known symptom of Haemophilia B – people with the condition may bleed more severely following injury or for a longer time.
-This is because the level of Factor IX in the blood is too low to complete the clotting process as described earlier.
+Factor IX in the blood is too low to complete the clotting process as described earlier.
 Bleeding may occur inside the body as well as from the skin – this can include bleeds inside the joints.
 It can follow an injury or sometimes no trigger occurs – this is called a ‘spontaneous bleed’.
 Over time, each bleed can damage the joint making it swollen and harder to bend.
-Bruising is also common in people with Haemophilia B.
+Bruising is also common in people with Haemophilia B. Other areas of the body may develop bleeds, such as the digestive or urinary systems, where blood may be visible in the faeces or urine.
+Nose bleeds can also happen spontaneously.

-How is Haemophilia B diagnosed?
+Haemophilia B diagnosis

 After birth, Haemophilia B can be diagnosed using a sample of blood for testing in the laboratory.
 A test to measure how long a sample takes to clot may suggest a clotting disorder, which would then be investigated further.
 Doctors will try to identify the gene mutation as well, as this can be helpful in planning future brothers and sisters.

-How is Haemophilia B treated?
+Haemophilia B treatment

 There are two main methods of treatment – preventative (prophylactic) and on demand treatment.